jmoon018/rshell/README.md

     <li>The $ prompt won't display properly if the enter button is spammed, but this was reproduced in the bash terminal, too.</li>

 </ol>

+Please contact me at jmoon018@ucr.edu if you have any questions or if you find any unlisted bugs in the code.
+Thanks.